Genesis 22:1-19 Step 5 Align

 This week, let’s wrap up Step 3 by:

-- MINING comparisons by reading through the passage again looking for certain statements in or related to your focus verses.
-These may be statements of similarity featuring key words such as like, as, so, is, are, or of; qualitative comparisons indicating how one item is more or less than another; and/or contrasts that highlight or discuss how one concept differs from another.
+2. MINING comparisons by reading through the passage again, looking for statements of difference or similarity in or related to your focus verses.
+These may be statements featuring key words such as [not] like, as, is, are, or of; qualitative comparisons indicating how one item is more or less than another; and/or contrasts that highlight or discuss how one concept differs from another.

-NOTE: the words for, to, and that don’t always connect actions and reasons.
-To determine if they do here, read the sentences containing them while substituting the word because in place of for, or the phrases in order to (in place of to) and so that (in place of that).
-If the sentence(s) created from this exercise make(s) sense and mean(s) the same as the original, look for the action statement before the for, to, or that and the stated reason after the for, to, or that.
+NOTE: the words for and so don’t always connect actions and reasons.
+To determine if they do in your verses, read the sentences containing them while substituting the word because in place of for, and therefore in place of so.
+If the sentence(s) created from this exercise make(s) sense and mean(s) the same as the original, look for the action statement before the for and the stated reason after the for; but with so/therefore, the reason will appear first, and the action statement will come after: I was out of milk, so [therefore], I went to the store.

-- MINING: Finally, see if you can find any conditions for action in this narrative, and/or descriptions of how action happens or should happen.
+4. MINING: Finally, see if you can find any conditions for action in this narrative and/or descriptions of how action happens or should happen.

 – For example, does the text say if or when a certain condition exists, some action takes place?